Hockey commentator Don Cherry fired for rant over immigrants

-Rogers Sportsnet President Bart Yabsley announced the decision in a statement following discussions with the 85-year-old broadcaster.
+Rogers Sportsnet President Bart Yabsley announced the decision following discussions with the 85-year-old broadcaster.

-"It has been decided it is the right time for him to immediately step down," Yabsley said.
+"It has been decided it is the right time for him to immediately step down," Yabsley said in a statement.
 "During the broadcast, he made divisive remarks that do not represent our values or what we stand for."

 The tradition of wearing poppies in Canada honors the country's war dead on Remembrance Day, which was observed Monday.